Carrot & Sultana Loaf

-try and use raisins rather than other dried fruit as raisins give you a portion of ‘purple’, which is the hardest one to get into your day
+Try and use raisins rather than other dried fruit as raisins give you a portion of ‘purple’, which is the hardest one to get into your day

-if you can afford to get a little tub of yeast rather than 2 sachets, do that as it is a quarter of the price
+If you can afford to get a little tub of yeast rather than 2 sachets, do that as it is a quarter of the price

-you can use any type of flour here, as long as it has gluten in it.
+You can use any type of flour here, as long as it has gluten in it.
 Bread flour will give a higher rise and a springier finish, cheapy flour gives a perfectly fine loaf.
-I have used both
+I have used both.

-If you are following meal planner 2, this loaf divides into 4x2slice portions, to be eaten on 2 different days.
+If you are following meal planner 2, this loaf divides into 4 x 2slice portions, to be eaten on 2 different days.
 If you aren’t following the planner, do what you like!
 Even more delicious eaten warm from the oven with butter melting over it

-If you have any thyme growing on your windowsill, a few sprigs would give a lovely flavour, or maybe some bayleaves, keep them whole tho, you can’t really eat them, unless you use the ground version.
+If you have any thyme growing on your windowsill, a few sprigs would give a lovely flavour, or maybe some bayleaves, keep them whole though, you can’t really eat them, unless you use the ground version.
 Some fine chopped rosemary would work well.
 Or how about some orange or lemon zest and juice.
 You could add some spice, maybe some ginger, or mixed spice, cinnamon or a bit of nutmeg.

 You could replace the carrots and raisins with courgette and apple, or sweet potato and sultanas.
 Have a look in your cupboard and see what you have.